Court Mediation: Your Chance to Stop Foreclosure

 The bank cannot get a court judgment against you or sell your home while you are involved in court mediation.

 Step 2.
-Go to "Informational Session."
+Go to the Court for an "Informational Session" and "First Call" Mediation

 - All of your court papers